geowarin/tarec/README.md

 The above configuration will redirect every request made to `${yourServerUrl}/api` to `http://localhost:8080/api`

-This enables websocket support and add the host to the origin headers.
+This enables websocket support and adds the host to the origin headers.
 See [the options](https://github.com/chimurai/http-proxy-middleware#http-proxy-options) of `http-proxy-middleware` which is used here.